What is long-term income protection insurance?

 What does long-term income protection cover?

-The monthly payments you’ll receive also won’t be tied to any specific financial commitment, meaning you can use them however you see fit.
+The monthly payments you receive aren’t tied to a specific financial commitment, meaning you can use them for whatever you see fit.

 How much long-term income protection do you need?